elyra-ai/elyra/docs/source/user_guide/pipelines.md

 Before you can export a pipeline on Kubeflow Pipelines or Apache Airflow you must create a [`runtime configuration`](runtime-conf.md).
 A runtime configuration contains information about the target environment, such as server URL and credentials.

 To export a pipeline from the Visual Pipeline Editor:
-1. Click `Export Pipeline`in the editor's tool bar.
+1. Click `Export Pipeline` in the editor's tool bar.

    ![Open pipeline run wizard](../images/user_guide/pipelines/pipeline-editor-export.png)

-1. For generic pipelines select a runtime platform (Kubeflow Pipelines or Apache Airflow) and a runtime configuration for that platform.
-For typed pipelines select a runtime configuration.
+1. For generic pipelines select a runtime platform (local, Kubeflow Pipelines, or Apache Airflow) and a runtime configuration for that platform.
+For runtime-specific pipelines select a runtime configuration.

 1. Select an export format.

    ![Configure pipeline export options](../images/user_guide/pipelines/configure-pipeline-export-options.png)

-1. Import the exported pipeline file using the Kubeflow Central Dashboard or add it to the Git repository that Apache Airflow is utilizing.
+1. Import the exported pipeline file using the Kubeflow Central Dashboard or add it to the Git repository that Apache Airflow is monitoring.